Skip to main content

 60 Day Expiration

 When we issue a marriage license, Washington state law requires a three-day waiting period before you can use it.
+This waiting period begins on the day your payment of the marriage license fee is processed.
 Licenses are valid for 60 days after the three-day waiting period.

 Applicant Requirements